edx/pa11ycrawler/README.md

 This data directory is "data" by default, which means it will create a directory named "data" in whatever directory you run the crawler from.
 Whatever directory you specify, it will be automatically created if it does not yet exist.
-In addition, this tool will never delete data from the data directory, so if you want to clear it out between runs, that's your responsibility!
+The crawler will never delete data from the data directory, so if you want to clear it out between runs, that's your responsibility.
+There is a `make clean-data` task available in the Makefile, which just runs `rm -rf data`.

 Transform to HTML
 =================